 andReact.lazy

-mechanism - use
+mechanism for async components loading on demand - use

 server